ProSource | 2/15/2016 | Expert Advice

 In The Kitchen

-Modern: In a modern kitchen, granite or marble countertops are a good choice.
+Modern: In a modern kitchen, granite or quartz countertops are a good choice.
 And keep decorative accents to a minimum – you won’t find any wainscoting or crown molding here.
 Calm neutrals rule, and dark hardware offers a nice contrast against light walls.
 Classic lighting and straight lines are also common in modern kitchens.

 Contemporary: Anything that is “in” right now is considered contemporary.
 Reclaimed wood floors, industrial lighting and refurbished furniture all fall into this category.
 In contemporary interiors, less is more.
 Go basic, bare and bold with unique furniture that speaks to your own design aesthetic, but remember that contemporary designs place an emphasis on comfort.